-A feedback summary will be published on the Community Grants Hub website to provide all organisations with easy to access information about the grant selection process and the main strengths and areas for improving applications.
+A feedback summary will be published on the Community Grants Hub website to provide all organisations with easy access to information about the grant selection process and the main strengths and areas for improving applications.

 Individual feedback will be available upon request.
-Applicants seeking individual feedback should submit requests to crops@awe.gov.au.

-Requests for individual feedback will only be accepted within 30 days of receipt of the outcome of your application.
+Applicants seeking individual feedback should submit requests to the department (market.transparency@awe.gov.au).
+Requests for individual feedback will only be accepted within 30 calendar days of receipt of the outcome of your application.
+We will provide feedback within 30 calendar days of receipt of the request.